 - It consists of at least two rows, and the first row must contain some or all field names from the list.
 An exception to this is when you use computed criteria.
 Computed criteria can use an empty header row.

 - The other rows consist of your filtering criteria.

-In example a worksheet contains real estate listings.
-The criteria range, located in A1:E2, is positioned above the list that it uses.
+For example, a worksheet contains real estate listings.
+The criteria range, located in A1:E2, is positioned above the list.
 Notice that not all field names appear in the criteria range.
-Fields what aren't used in the selection criteria need not appear in the criteria range.
+Fields that aren't used in the selection criteria need not appear in the criteria range.

 In this example, the criteria range has only one row of criteria.
 The fields in each row of the criteria range (except for the header row) are joined with an AND operator.
-Therefore, the filtered list shows rows in which the Status column equals "in Process" AND the Component field is "FI" AND the Process-Status field is "Customer Test".
-In other words, the filtering will display only "in-process" tickets from "FI" component with process-status "Customer Test".
+Therefore, the filtered list shows rows in which:

-Specify the List Range and the Criteria Range, and make sure that the option labelled Filter the List, In-Place is selected.
-Click OK, and the list is filtered by the criteria that you specified.
+Specify the List Range and the Criteria Range, and make sure that the option labeled Filter the List, In-Place is selected.
+Click OK, and the list is filtered by the specified criteria:

 If you use more than one row in the criteria range, the rows of criteria are joined with an OR operator: